Mesothelioma and Navy Veterans

-U.S. Navy veterans are more likely to develop mesothelioma than those who served in other military branches.
-This is because asbestos — the only known cause of this cancer — was used throughout naval ships, vehicles, and bases for decades.
-Learn how Navy veterans with mesothelioma can pursue military benefits, health care, and legal compensation.
+Veterans of the U.S. Navy are more likely than any other branch of the military to develop mesothelioma.
+That’s because asbestos — the only known cause of this cancer — was used throughout naval ships and shipyards for over 50 years.
+Learn how we can help Navy veterans with mesothelioma access $4,044.91 or more in monthly disability benefits and compensation from asbestos companies.

 Legally reviewed by: Brian J. Cooke